 (One may search for the appropriate packages from the Cygwin package search.
 Search for "libX11.\" and "Xlib.h" for the X11 libraries and header file, respectively, to find the appropriate package.)
 We also highly recommend installing the X11/xinit package and its dependencies.
 This will provide an X Windows environment from which one can open and use, for example, Emacs for creating or editing text files.
 This is important given the different end-of-line characters between Windows and other systems (Unix, Linux and macOS).

-2.5 Access to the CDDIS, EarthScope (formerly UNAVCO) and SOPAC global data centers
+2.5 Access to the CDDIS global data archive